Moonchichiii/blogapi/README.md

 BlogClient Backend is the powerhouse behind a dynamic social media blogging platform.
 Built with Django and DRF, it offers robust features for a seamless blogging experience.

 ### 🔑 Key Features
-- Secure JWT-based authentication with 2FA
+- Secure JWT-based authentication with email verification
 - Post creation, commenting, and user tagging
+- Rating system for posts
 - Follow system and content discovery
 - High-level security measures
 - Efficient caching strategies
 - Admin tools for content moderation
+- Popularity metrics for users and posts
+- Notification system

 ## 🏗️ Application Structure